AvolitesLtd/TitanManual/prismdocs/shared/play/media-manager.md

 sidebar_label: Media Manager
 ---

-This table shows all media files in use in the *Banks*, where every row corresponds to a unique physical location on the file system.
-In addition to the media file properties (the same that are displayed in *Banks* [table view](./banks.md#table-view).) the number of *Banks* and *Bank Elements*, which are currently using the media file at the **Source** location, are displayed in the **Uses** column.
+**Media Manager** shows all media files currently used by the *Project*.
+It provides an overview of each media file’s properties and indicates how many *Banks* and *Bank Elements* are referencing the file at its source location.

 ![Table All](/prism-images/play/media-manager/table-all.png)